Greenleaf20/Greenleaf20/README.md

 I am a Computer Science graduate student at the University of Massachusetts Amherst.
 In the summer of 2023, I honed my skills as a Software Engineering Intern at Railinc Corp.
 I hold an undergraduate degree from the National Institute of Technology, Tiruchirappalli, with a minor in Computer Science and Engineering, graduating in 2020.

 I have 2 years of industry experience developing scalable and reusable micro frontend applications using Angular and single-spa at Citi as well as a prior internship experience as a Java developer.
 During this time I have developed proficiency in a diverse range of technologies, including Angular, React, Spring, C++, Python, HTML/CSS, Java, Git and MySQL.
-I was awarded the 'Takes Ownership' and 'Succeeds Together' awards at Citi and both my employers have recommended me on LinkedIn for my work.
+I was awarded the 'Takes Ownership' and 'Succeeds Together' awards at Citi.
 My dedication to the field extends beyond my work, as I regularly practice competitive programming on online platforms.
 I also have my work on Reinforcement Learning control of ball and beam system published at the IEEE ICIIS 2020 conference.

-I am currently seeking opportunities in Software Development/Engineering, with my availability beginning in May 2024.
-My background and demonstrated experience in the field make me an asset to any team or project.

 ### Tech Stack  💻
 ---